What is SoundCleod?

 Contributing, reporting bugs

 SoundCleod is an open source project built by Márton Salomváry released under MIT license.
 The project is hosted on GitHub, feel free to fork the code and make any changes you want.
+We even have documentation for fist time contributors!

 Found a bug?
 Have a feature request?
 Create a GitHub issue.